glacion/bunner/README.md

 - **`Node`** represents a namespace in the graph.
 Nodes can depend on other nodes by reference, by name, or by regular expression.
 When you call `node.child(...)`, the child is automatically registered under the root so it can be located later.
 - **`Command`** extends `Node` and schedules a real process.
 It accepts `command` (`string[]`), optional `cwd`, and `environment` overrides.
 Standard output and error are piped back to the CLI with the node's color.
+- **Optional file caching**: add `inputs: string[]` (glob patterns relative to the node's `directory`) to a `Node` or `Command` to enable checksum-based skipping.
+The combined checksum is stored in the nearest `bunner.lock` found when walking up from the current working directory (created at the root if missing).
+Use `--force` to bypass it for a run, or `--refresh-cache` to rebuild the lock without executing tasks.
+When the inputs are unchanged, the node is marked successful without executing its command unless `force` is set (boolean or function returning truthy) to always run.
+You can also add `outputs: string[]` globs; if no files match those patterns, the task will run even when inputs are unchanged.

 Under the hood, dependencies are resolved breadth-first and executed with `Promise.all`, so unrelated branches of your graph run concurrently.
 If a dependency fails, its parents are marked as failed without running their commands.